• Skip to Content

 1. Possession of an overall undergraduate grade point average of 3.33 (B+)

-3. Submission of three letters of recommendation from individuals who are familiar with the applicant’s academic work
+2. Submission of three letters of recommendation from individuals who are familiar with the applicant’s academic work

-4. Submission of a writing sample (10-15 pages) of the applicant’s written work, signaling one’s aptitude for graduate study
+3. Submission of a writing sample (10-15 pages) of the applicant’s written work, signaling one’s aptitude for graduate study

-Admission to the graduate program is based on a careful review of the applicant’s academic qualifications, and is highly competitive.
+Admission to the graduate program is based on a careful review of the applicant’s academic qualifications and is highly competitive.
 Successful candidates usually have a high grade point average (GPA) in their undergraduate majors, as well as overall.
-There are, of course, a variety of factors that come into play over the years of an applicant’s studies, and so the admissions committee will consider closely a student’s academic profile, as well as accomplishments that are germane to his/her application.
+There are, of course, a variety of factors that come into play over the years of an applicant’s studies, and so the admissions committee will consider closely a student’s academic profile, as well as accomplishments that are germane to their application.

 It is the policy of the Graduate Faculty that “Applicants may be admitted with specific program-defined course deficiencies provided that the deficiencies amount to no more than two courses.